How to shave your balls

 Anyone with a pair of testicles will be well aware that they aren’t the smoothest of surfaces, so give them a little tug (not that kind) upwards to stretch the skin as you shave.
 This is really important for preventing any cuts, so no slacking here, literally.

-Let the razor gently glide over the skin with short upward passes.
+Let your razor gently glide over the skin with short upward passes.
 Slow and steady wins the race, so take your time.
-Remember to rinse the razor after every couple of strokes.
+Remember to rinse your razor after every couple of strokes.

 Once your shave gel starts getting a bit thin on the ground, it's worth having a quick rinse so you can get a proper view of what’s left to do.
-Re-apply the shave gel in the same way as before, and repeat the shaving process.
+Re-apply the shave gel in the same way as before, and repeat the shaving process until you're hair-free.

 How to shave your balls - Step 4